-Taking the UNT Canvas Placement Test for Summer/Fall 2020 Registration
+Taking the UNT Canvas Placement Test for Spring 2021 Registration

-Here are the step-by-step instructions to take the test online which will determine your mathematics placement for a UNT mathematics course you plan to take in the Summer or Fall 2020 semesters:
+Here are the step-by-step instructions to take the test online which will determine your mathematics placement for a UNT mathematics course you plan to take in the Spring 2021 semester:

 The Math Department suggests that you access the test by using either Firefox or Google Chrome.